marsiitr/Bipedal-Robot/README.md

 1. Size can be changed so as to human activities and task.
 2. Degree of freedom can be increased to give proper flexibility in all directions and orientation.
 3. Using Computer Vision for Obstacle detection, human recognition and corresponding Path planning.
-4. Using IoT, this bot can be controlled from anywhere and can be live-streamed using webcam.
-It can be made autonomous using ML
+4. Using IoT, this bot can be controlled from anywhere and can be live-streamed using webcam, it can be made autonomous using ML.

 ## Team Member
 1. [Aayush Ranjan]( https://github.com/Aayush-765 )